drjoschua/nr-litteratur/UU-STAT.md

 [Up](#tekster-om-statistikk)

-The United States Census Bureau (USBC) (2012) indicate the percentage of people with disabilities to about 19%, 12% with severe disability and 4% needing assistance.
+The United States Census Bureau (USBC) (2012) indicate in 2010 the percentage of people with disabilities to about 19%, 12% with severe disability and 4% needing assistance.
 They show that disabiliities increase with age, as do severe disabilities and the need for personal assistance.
 They point out that the aging of the baby/boomer cohort meat that a greater propotion of the population grew older and therefore in a group with higher risks of disability.
 They show differences in disability prevalence (any) depending on race: